Mountain Landscape with Rainbow

+In 1810, the painting was purchased together with other pictures by Duke Carl August of Saxe-Weimar.
 Today, Mountain Landscape with Rainbow is held in the Folkwang Museum in Essen, Germany.

 Background

 Friedrich was one of the leading artists of the German Romantic movement, which emphasized emotion, spirituality, and individual experience.
 He believed subjectivity was an essential part of being an artist, writing "the artist's law is feeling.
 Pure feeling can never contradict nature but is always in harmony with her" and that it was important to "close your physical eye" and "see your painting with the spiritual eye."

 He is best known for his preoccupation with portraying the beauty and sublime power of nature through landscape paintings, often with a religious undercurrent.
 As a devout Protestant, Friedrich was inspired by the writings of Ludwig Gotthard Kosegarten (1758-1810), a pastor-poet who preached that divinity could be experienced through one’s personal experience of nature, in which the manifestation of God can be found.
 Kosegarten’s use of imagery directly inspired by the Baltic coast in his poems and sermons especially connected with Friedrich, who was born and raised in the German northeastern region of Pomerania, which borders the Baltic Sea.
 Friedrich channeled a similar religious reverence for nature into his paintings, such as The Monk by the Sea.
 He was recognized as a trailblazer in Romantic art for these works, which were said to have a distinct “Kosegartian effect” by German poet Heinrich von Kleist.

 Connected to his dedication to Romantic ideals such as individual experience and subjectivity, Friedrich is also famous for his use of the visual motif of the Rückenfigur in his landscape paintings, a figure in the foreground of the painting who turns his back toward the viewer and looks at nature.
 A famous example of this is in Friedrich’s 1818 painting, Wanderer above the Sea of Fog.
 The painting’s viewer is meant to identify with the Rückenfigur, as they are both spectators of the landscape.
 The Rückenfigur further defines the landscape as a perceived and experienced through an individual perspective rather than an objective one.